HenryDayHall/CORSIKA8/CONTRIBUTING.md

   - Proposed code to close one issue (located in a specific git branch) is reviewed, discussed, and eventually merged into the master branch to close the issue.
+  - all merge request will undergo a code review, and must be approved before merge, in order to ensure high code qualtiy

 ## Code formatting